-According to experts, a cloudy pool water is predominantly caused by physical problems.
-As people get into the pool, the water becomes a home not just to pathogens, but to hair, skin, fabric, oil, grime and bodily fluids.
-Add to that, based on a study conducted by the Center for Disease Control, an average person can leave around 0.14 grams of fecal matter into the water in as fast as 15 minutes.
+According to experts, cloudy pool water is predominantly caused by physical problems.
+As people get into the pool, the water becomes a home not just to pathogens, but to hair, skin, fabric, oil, grime, and bodily fluids.
+Add to that, based on a study conducted by the Center for Disease Control, an average person can leave around 0.14 grams of fecal matter in the water in as fast as 15 minutes.
 What’s more?
-Even when the pool is seldom used, it can still get cloudy due to the accumulation of dust, pollen and other particles that are carried by air.
+Even when the pool is seldom used, it can still get cloudy due to the accumulation of dust, pollen, and other particles that are carried by air.

 Other major factors that can severely affect the clarity–and overall cleanliness–of your pool include the following: